 We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".

 We also recognise the gendered nature of peer-on-peer abuse.
 However, all peer-on-peer abuse is unacceptable and will be taken seriously.